matejdro/plugin.video.nebula/README.md

-Work in progress Kodi plugin that allows playback of videos from [Nebula streaming service](https://watchnebula.com/).
+Kodi plugin that allows playback of videos from [Nebula streaming service](https://watchnebula.com/).

 To use this plugin you MUST have a valid Nebula subscription.